Best Interests Assessor (BIA)

 Experienced practitioners and educators will deliver the module syllabus via presentations and seminars.

 Over six days there will be a mix of lectures and seminars.
-Lectures are delivered to the full student group with work discussion and observation style seminars in smaller groups (of five or six students).
+Lectures are delivered to the full student group with work discussion and observation style seminars in smaller groups.

-Students will arrange to shadow 2 BIA assessments during the time of the course and will also undertake three hour-long observations in a group care setting of either a hospital ward or care home.
+Students will arrange to shadow a BIA during their programme and complete a practice analysis , as well as completing a law test to demonstrate their application of the law.
+They will also undertake two hour-long observations in the virtual environment.
 Reflecting on the observation and shadowing experience is a key learning activity on this course.

 Education and training at the Tavistock and Portman is distinctive.
 We are one of very few providers in the UK that can offer education within an NHS mental health clinical setting.